Tell us a bit about yourself, and what prompted you to start making jewellery?

 You work out of a group studio at Point Chevalier, how does surrounding yourself by others in the same field progress your work?

-There are so many designers whose work I admire, how ever since I have to chose one, it would be Alexander Mc Queen.
-His work was not only wearable, but amazing sculpture.
+There are so many designers whose work I admire, however since I have to choose one, it would be Alexander Mc Queen.
+His work was not only wearable but amazing sculpture.
 He was not afraid to show the world his dreams through his remarkable creativity.
-Alexander was a brave man who spotlighted the importance of free expression, and often showcased the relationship between the beautiful and the grotesque.
+Alexander was a brave man who spotlighted the importance of free expression and often showcased the relationship between the beautiful and the grotesque.
 His skill with his material was diverse and elegant.
 I would have loved to have met him and designed jewellery and fashion with him.